SolidLabResearch/decentralized-stream-aggregator-evaluation/README.md

-# Solid Stream Aggregator
+# Solid Stream Aggregator Evaluation

-The repository (will) contain evaluation scripts and evaluation results for the Solid Stream Aggregator.
+This repository contains the code for the evaluation of the Solid Stream Aggregator.
-The Solid Stream Aggregator is a service that runs on top of the [Solid](https://solidproject.org/) ecosystem and aggregates streams of data from different sources (i.e pods) to maintain a continuous view of the data.

 ## License